tkozek/Crossword-Game/README.md

 Wed Mar 26 13:34:06 PDT 2025
 Player2 played MI starting at (9,6) and moving to the right earning 5 points.
 ![Board Example](data/eventLogExampleBoard.png)

+## Phase 4: Task 3
+If I had more time to work on the project I would refactor the UI package to have an abstract class, called ScrabbleUserInterface.
+Then both ScrabbleVisualApp and ScrabbleConsoleApp would
+extend this abstract class.
+This would allow me to reduce repetition of fields, and repetitive game logic code.
+Additionally, this centralizes those repetitive components, so that
+design choices which make sense to share between the two interfaces remain in sync.

+I might also refactor to make History specific to ScrabbleGame, rather than to both Player and ScrabbleGame.
+Then History could simply filter itself to present moves from a given Player, providing the same functionality that currently exists.
+This removes unnecessary coupling between Player and History.